gomods/athens/docs/content/configuration/storage.md

 ## Google Cloud Storage

-This driver uses [Google Object Storage](https://cloud.google.com/storage/) and assumes that you already have an `account` in it.
+This driver uses [Google Cloud Storage](https://cloud.google.com/storage/) and assumes that you already have an `account` and `bucket` in it.
-The GCP driver at start will try to create `bucket` in which Athens data will be stored.
+If you never used Google Cloud Storage there is [quick guide](https://cloud.google.com/storage/docs/creating-buckets#storage-create-bucket-console) how to create `bucket` inside it.

 ##### Configuration: